 - A highly available architecture that spans two Availability Zones (AZs)

 - A virtual private cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS

 - An Internet gateway to allow access to the Internet

 - In the public subnets, FortiGates that act as NAT gateways, allowing outbound Internet access for resources in the private subnets

-- In the public subnets, a FortiGate host in an Auto Scaling group compliments AWS security groups to provide intrusion protection, web filtering, and threat detection to protect your services from cyber attacks.
+- In the public subnets, a FortiGate host in an Auto Scaling group complements AWS security groups to provide intrusion protection, web filtering, and threat detection to protect your services from cyber-attacks.
 It also allows VPN access by authorized users.

-- An externally facing network load balancer is created as part of the deployment process.
-An internally facing network load balancer is optional.
+- An external facing network load balancer is created as part of the deployment process.
+An internal facing network load balancer is optional.

 config-synctasks to synchronize OS configuration across multiple FortiGate instances at the time of the Auto Scaling scale-out event.
 This is currently only for internal use.
 There is no public access available.